 Once the initial dental surgery is complete, that’s the first step.
 You’ll then need to recover before receiving the next parts of the dental implant process and a full tooth restoration.

 Each implant abutment is a tiny platform that is attached to the implant post (new tooth root).
-This platform is what we will attach a new dental crown to.
+This platform is where we will attach a new dental crown.

 Remember, a dental crown is essentially the top and sides of a tooth.
 Dental crowns are often placed on a worn-down tooth to protect it.
-When you have a dental implant, though, the abutment acts like the worn-down tooth, providing the surface for the crown to be attached to.
+When you have a dental implant, though, the abutment acts like the worn-down tooth, providing the surface for the crown to be attached.

 Purchasing an abutment will also vary in price depending on the materials chosen, the level of customization, and insurance reductions.

 The dental crown, which is the new tooth you will chew and smile with, will have its own cost on top of the price of the implant.
 This cost will change depending on the: